ahmedSamir01/Movie-App/README.md

+# Movie App

+Web app for searching for movies and view it's details.

+## Used technologies:

+    Raect
+    React Router
+    CSS
+    Bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>